secureCodeBox/secureCodeBox/auto-discovery/kubernetes/README.md

 ### Prerequisites

-> The secureCodeBox _AutoDiscovery_ depends on the secureCodeBox Operator to be installed in the same cluster as the AutoDiscovery.

-The secureCodeBox _AutoDiscovery_ can be deployed via helm (into the same namespace as the secureCodeBox operator, e.g. _securecodebox-system_):
+The secureCodeBox _AutoDiscovery_ can be deployed via helm (into the same namespace as the secureCodeBox Operator, e.g. _securecodebox-system_):

 ```bash
 helm install securecodebox-operator secureCodeBox/auto-discovery -n securecodebox-system
 ```

+> The _AutoDiscovery_ depends on the secureCodeBox Operator to be installed in the same cluster as the AutoDiscovery.

 ## AutoDiscovery Configuration